 You will notice a trend on menus these days and it’s called Charcuterie.
 Charcuterie is especially popular in farm to table restaurants where traditional foods are served.
 So, that begs the question: What the Heck is Charcuterie?
 And Why You Need it at Your Next Party!

 Charcuterie is the culinary art of preparing meat products such as bacon, salami, ham, sausage, terrines, galantines, ballotines, pâtés, and confit.
 Someone that prepares charcuterie is called a Charcutier.
 So why is charcuterie suddenly all the rage?

-Generally when served in a restaurant charcuterie is presented as an appetizer on a board alongside artisan cheese, nuts, fresh or dried fruit, honey and bread or crackers.
-(Click to see my gorgeous Marble and Wood Cheese Board)
+Generally when served in a restaurant charcuterie is presented as an appetizer on a board alongside artisan cheese and nuts.

-Putting together a charcuterie board is a snap which is why it is perfect for holiday parties!
+Putting together a charcuterie board is a snap which is why it is perfect for holiday parties.
 Just visit the specialty department in your grocery store and pick and choose what looks amazing and then set it on a board!
 Honestly when something is this easy and delicious why would you make anything else?
 That said, if you aren’t sure you can arrange a platter as esthetically pleasing as mine I have some tips for you!
 Click—> How To Make a Holiday Charcuterie Platter!

 MAY I PLEASE ASK A LITTLE FAVOR?